-- 9.1 Information held on employees who have gone through or are going through gender assignment is minimal.
+- 9.1 Information on employees who have gone through or are going through gender assignment is still not widely held.
 The council asked all employees to provide updated equality information on all of their protected characteristics.
-For the first time we asked our employees whether their gender identity is the same as they were assigned at birth.
+We recently asked our employees whether their gender identity is the same as they were assigned at birth.
 It is worth stating that the information can only be asked on a voluntary basis.
 However, we hoped that employees will be willing to share this information with us, providing us with a baseline of employee information to help to inform our policies and practices.
-Despite our update exercise, there are still large gaps in our information which are "not known".
-We are therefore about to contact employees who have not yet provided information, although they will of course have the opportunity not to disclose information on an equality aspect if they so wish. - 9.2 Our records show that 17.63% of employees have the same gender identity as assigned at birth, and information is missing for 82.28% of employees.
-The numbers are too low to report on employees who have gone through or are going through gender reassignment.
+As a result of our update exercise, we have reduced (but not removed) the gaps in our information which is "not known".
+Of course employees have the opportunity not to disclose information on an equality aspect if they so wish. - 9.2 Our records show that 38.26% of employees have the same gender identity as assigned at birth, and information is missing for 61.09% of employees although the percentage of missing information is reduced when schools are excluded.
+0.60% of employees chose not to disclose information on this.
+0.06% of employees have self-reported as having gone through or are going through gender reassignment.
+The breakdown of schools/central has been removed due to the low numbers involved.